Affiliate links on Android Authority may earn us a commission. Learn more.

 Instagram is one of the most popular social media platforms in the world, and losing access to your account can be a nightmare scenario for many users.
 Being cut off from your friends and community is one thing, but losing years of pictures and videos can be devastating.
-Fortunately, it’s not too difficult to get back your Instagram account in most cases.
+Fortunately, it’s not too difficult to get back your Instagram account in many cases.

 Why was my Instagram account disabled?

 Note that this is not the same as not having the correct password/username for your account (“Incorrect Password or Username”).
-If this is the case, entering your email address or phone number and resetting your password should fix the issue in a few minutes, unless you’ve been hacked which we’ll get to in a moment.
+If this is the case, entering your email address or phone number and resetting your password should fix the issue in a few minutes unless you’ve been hacked, which we’ll get to in a moment.

 How to get back a disabled Instagram account

-Run through the prompts in the app, but keep in mind that to recover your Instagram account you have to pass the appeal process.
+Run through the prompts in the app, but keep in mind that to recover your Instagram account, you have to pass the appeal process.
 The only way that happens is if it was disabled by mistake.
-Saying you’re sorry for breaking the rules and promising not to do it again simply won’t cut it.
+Saying you’re sorry for breaking the rules and promising not to do it again won’t cut it.

 Be aware, however, that this process can take a long time.
 If you want to get right back to the ‘gram, you might be better off creating a new account.